Yanran1123/CIS3260/README.md

 ##CIS 3260 Session 009: Introduction to Programming

 **This syllabus provides a general guideline for the conduct of this course.
 However, deviations will be necessary.
-It is the student's reponsibility to check the syllabus regularly.**
+It is students' reponsibility to check the syllabus regularly.**

 ### Logistics
 + Location: Room 100-S, J. Mack Robinson College of Business, [Map](https://github.com/zhitaoyin/CIS3260/blob/master/Pic/ClassroomLocation.PNG)